 The core of these pins are made from the finest kiln-dried hardwood maple.
 The lock-in anti-slide base enables easier pin fall and higher scores.
 The compression molded DuPont™ Surlyn® ionomer resin shell maximizes bounce and durability.

 Since three-phase power isn't available to most single-family homes, we provide a digital, solid-state phase converter that is much more energy efficient and quiet than traditional rotary phase converters.
-It is installed in such a way that it powers up automatically with the pinsetters, eliminating steps for the bowler.
+It is installed in such a way that it powers up automatically with the pinsetters, eliminating steps and simplifying the process for the bowler.

 Our under-lane structure is built using Trus Joist® TJI® joists from Weyerhaeuser.
 These engineered products are straighter and stronger than the traditional dimension lumber often used in the industry.